belle2/basf2/online_book/fundamentals/hep_analyses.rst

 of CDC, ECL and KLM (for completeness: TOP also sends stream data to TRG  but it is not used for triggering directly).
-The streamed data is interpreted in near realtime in highly specialised fast electronics boards (Field Programmable Gate Arrays, FPGAs).
+The streamed data is interpreted in near realtime in highly specialised fast electronics boards (Field Programmable Gate Arrays, FPGAs) by continuously matching it to predefined trigger conditions.
 If TRG determines an interesting collision event has just taken place, it generates a trigger signal which is distributed to all subdetectors.
-The TRG system is designed to issue up to 30kHz of such triggers at full SuperKEKB design luminosity.
+The TRG system is designed to issue up to 30kHz of such triggers at the full SuperKEKB design luminosity.

 .. note::
    The TRG system will issue a trigger decision with a fixed delay of about 4us.